Lunar: Sanposuru Gakuen

 Even though the game was released after Lunar: The Silver Star, it is set hundreds of years before it.
 Several creatures and places from the game also make an appearance.
-The game was remade two years later for the Sega Saturn as Mahō Gakuen Lunar!.
+The game was remade one year later for the Sega Saturn as Mahō Gakuen Lunar!.

 Gameplay

 The game has several elements common to role-playing video games, with 2D character sprites and environments.
 During the game, the player will encounter monsters that are fought randomly within dungeons, and gain experience from winning battles.
 Magic and additional skills are unlocked through leveling up, as well as allowing the characters to grow stronger.
 The battles take place from a first-person perspective, with menus appearing along the left edge of the screen.

 The character menu can be accessed at any time and allow the use of items, magic, or other gameplay settings.
 A player's progress is saved on one of three possible slots using the Game Gear's battery back-up.